Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 I2 (p) | NR | NR | NR |

-ACI: autologous chondrocyte implantation; CI: confidence interval; IKDC: International Knee Documentation Committee; KOOS: Knee Injury and Osteoarthritis Outcome Score; LKQ: Lysholm Knee Questionnaire; MACI: matrix-induced autologous chondrocyte implantation; MF: microfracture; NMD: network mean difference; NR: not reported; OAT: osteochondral autograft transfer; OR: odds ratio; RR: risk ratio; SMD: standardized mean difference; TAS: Tegner activity score.
+ACI: autologous chondrocyte implantation; CI: confidence interval; IKDC: International Knee Documentation Committee; KOOS: Knee Injury and Osteoarthritis Outcome Score; LKQ: Lysholm Knee Questionnaire; MACI: matrix-induced autologous chondrocyte implantation; MF: microfracture; NMD: network mean difference; NR: not reported; OAT: osteochondral autograft transfer; OR: odds ratio; RR: risk ratio; SMD: standardized mean difference; TAS: Tegner activity score. a One included study reported LKQ as mean improvement from baseline (4.9 with ACI vs 3.5 with MF). c Time at which outcome was assessed was not reported in systematic review; comparison was by t-test of pooled extracted values for each group.

 Autologous Chondrocyte Implantation and Matrix-Induced Autologous Chondrocyte Implantation for Osteochondritis Dissecans